The Meaning of Lila: Lila Mayfield

-Lila, until she was fired for multiple infractions including chronic lateness, worked as a customer service representative, answering telephones for MetroMart, a fictional large retail store in Cleveland, Ohio.
-She disliked her job, but seemed too afraid or unmotivated to change the status quo.
+Lila, fired for multiple infractions including chronic lateness but then rehired, works as a customer service representative, answering telephones for MetroMart, a fictional large retail store in Cleveland, Ohio.
+She dislikes her job, but seemed too afraid or unmotivated to change the status quo.
 She is in her mid to late 20s and her main objectives in life are finding the right man and the right pair of shoes.
 Lila is very attractive, but seems to lack confidence in herself.
 Lila is also shallow, materialistic, and self-centered.
 She doesn't read books or newspapers, but loves to read celebrity gossip and fashion magazines.
 Lila runs her own shoe blog on the Internet, where she writes about and gives advice about women's shoes.
 Lila is too lazy to exercise or join a gym and prefers fatty foods, but is nevertheless slim.
 She has a cat named Frankie.

 Lila seems to have encountered a larger purpose to her life, though, after volunteering at the Cleveland Clinic, albeit at first to meet an attractive pediatrician, Dr. Fine.
 She took a shine to an orphaned, leukemia-stricken girl named Annie, whose cynical yet upbeat outlook struck a chord with her, and they became friends.
 She applied to adopt her, despite being unemployed, but was rejected in favor of Dr. Fine and his gay partner Alan, which deeply disappointed both Lila and Annie.